comp129/comp55/docs/labs/6-Lists.md

 you may notice other errors that pop up.
 Those should be indications of places where you should work with the local variable.
 For example,
-one such error that you should come in is from outOfBounds()
+one such error you'll encounter comes from outOfBounds()

 When you run the program,
 you'll notice that the balls are all moving in the same direction and don't work independently.